Ukraine is united in its resistance – and you can help us!

 • How do you define the “success” of the engagement?

-• What’s going to happen next if all expectations are met?
+• What’s going to happen next if they meet all your expectations?

 Understandably, you may not be in the sole position to decide on upscaling an engagement.
 Other stakeholders may need more persuasion.
 If we are aware of such dynamics, we can help you secure that “buy-in” by modeling different collaboration scenarios, stacking service models, or committing to providing a certain level of service by a specific date.